Video Captions

 What are Video Captions?

-Often also called subtitles, video captions provide visual alternatives to audio information.
+Often called subtitles, video captions provide visual alternatives to audio information.
 The caption text is typically displayed below the video so you can see the video synchronized with the text.

 Video Caption Example